isabella232/dynamic-media-classic.en-1/help/xml-files.md

 ---
 title: XML files
-seo-title: XML files
-description: null
-seo-description: Web sites that use an XML-based system to manage images and image information can upload XML files to Dynamic Media Classic.
+description: Web sites that use an XML-based system to manage images and image information can upload XML files to Dynamic Media Classic.
 Learn more about XML files.
-uuid: 6301d042-2040-4408-b816-8f134482beb7
 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic
-discoiquuid: 16216ce8-a81f-4efa-8ca6-a985256604db

 ---

 # XML files {#xml-files}